the-vtex-files/the-vtex-files.github.io/the-sand-mines.md

 I, John Dyson, born in Flint, Michigan, to a couple of machinists, experienced kinds of epiphanies already as a child: for instance, on a school trip in August 2001 I've noticed an armored vehicle operating autonomously besides the Wolverine to Ann Arbor Train station.
 My second sight carries me in a state between active and passive.
 I perceive signals from the outside, an incomprehensible and chaotic kingdom, which can not be interpreted with words but somehow manifest in my body, mind and soul and as a consequence, turn out to be prophetic.
 I would have never dared to share my weird experiences with somebody else, as I wasn't keen to end up as a psychopatho-logical case and put on medication with crippling effects.
 My parents and other people around me were superstitous folk indeed, evangelical protestants, who'd block out any signs of horror as if it didn't belong to nature and solely existed as an alien evil force.<br>
 But wasn't I the one with clairvoyance, the one who saw clearly?

 Despite the looming threat of decay and madness, I still had a strong wish to step beyond the conventional limits of reality and secure a top spot in technology.
 Every day after school I would sit down at the family computer and train my skills with game-based learning.
 With a bit of determination it wasn't difficult to score high, anyway, my results drew attention and created a link with the Defense Intelligence Agency (DIA), who was headhunting psychic spies already from a young age.
 Only later I've learnt that the CIA was involved too.

-I was unaware that I was under observation and steered into pursuing a career within the military ever since.
+under observation and steered into pursuing a career within the military ever since.
 Looking for help with college tuition, I've enlisted at the tank force at the age of 18, dreaming to become part of the army's backbone and command a tank unit in combat as a Sgt. engaged with high tech.

+After a couple of weeks,

-told me they know about my paranormal abilites, I was desperate to hide. they told me that some of the gaming could have not achieved with a normal functioning brain.
+I was informed they know about my paranormal abilites, I was desperate to hide. they told me that some of the gaming could have not achieved with a normal functioning brain. future conflict will take place subsurface and that s where My dreams got buried.

-General Bernard "Bernie" Boyle Brunswick II not your typical general

-He was building a special task force
+General Bernard "Bernie" Boyle Brunswick II not your typical general was building a special task force
 a group of supersoldiers
 which should define the requirements of the U.S. Army for future conflict "we need people for the New Earth Army